bbranquinho/skip-the-dishes/README.md

 ### 4.2.
 Basic Architecture

 The following figure shows a basic architecture for future developments to improve the project.
-Some things are omitted for simplicity, like Log (Graylog), Container Orchestration (Docker Swarm or Kubernetes), Data Analysis, Monitoring, and so on.
+Some things are omitted for simplicity, such as Log (Graylog), Container Orchestration (Docker Swarm or Kubernetes), Data Analysis, Monitoring, and so on.

 ![Basic Architecture](https://user-images.githubusercontent.com/1013619/38308255-dd323868-37ec-11e8-9486-0f228237ec98.png)